MEDodus/CSE3902/Zelda/Documentation/README.txt

 E - Become damaged

 Known bugs:
-Some of Link's sprites aren't the cleanest
+Some of Link's sprites have pixels clipping in from other frames